 Collaborative law or collaborative divorce is another option for divorce help in San Diego which is kind of in between a traditional divorce using attorneys and mediation.
 In collaborative law, each party hires their collaborative attorney (a family law attorney trained in the collaborative process) to represent them in the collaborative process only.
 All parties involved signing a contract that they are committed to using cooperative techniques instead of combative tactics and if the collaborative process falls apart then the parties must hire new attorneys to represent them in any divorce proceeding.

 In collaborative law, there are often other professionals involved as well including mental health professionals, financial professions, child specialist and even a mediator.
 While there may be professionals such as mental health professionals, financial advisors, or the mediator that works as a neutral each of the attorneys only represents their individual client’s interests, however, also are working towards a negotiated agreement.
 Depending on the number of professionals involved the cost and time from start to finish can significantly vary.
 While it is still usually less expensive than the traditional litigation process, the more professionals involved, the more costly the process can be.

 Collaborative law can be attractive for couples who do not believe that mediation is the right option or want to have their attorney representing them throughout the whole process.
 Collaborative law can be a sort of middle ground between mediation and litigation which still allows the parties to keep their costs down and work together collaboratively.

-If you are interested in mediation or collaborative law, give us a call at (858) 736-2411, and we can set up a time for a free consultation to discuss your options and see if mediation is the right option for you.
+If you are interested in mediation or collaborative law, contact West Coast Family Mediation Center.
+We can set up a time for a free consultation to discuss your options and see if mediation is the right option for you.